KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 ---

-## Common reasons for higher CPU by MDAV:
+## Common reasons for higher CPU by MDAV

 There may be several reasons which cause MDAV to utilize a higher percentage of CPU power.
 In this section, a few common reasons are briefly described.